cs107-swiftdiff/cs107-FinalProject/docs/documentation.md

 ### Distribution:
 OMIT(We will distribute our package via PyPI and create a landing page with detailed documentation and download options.)
-Bestorg AD is available on [PyPI](https://pypi.org/project/BestorgAD/) and [Github](https://github.com/cs107-bestorg/cs107-FinalProject).
+SwiftDiff is available on [PyPI](https://pypi.org/project/SwiftDiff/) and [Github](https://github.com/cs107-swiftdiff/cs107-FinalProject).
 See Package Installation for more details.

 ### Software Packaging: